lucidworks/connectors-sdk-resources/java-sdk/connectors/security-filtering-connector/README.md

 - The _outbound_ss_ field is not used explicitly in this example since we use the _inbound_ss_ field to define the hierarchy.
 It is set automatically to point to itself.

+##  Fields of Access Control Documents
+The content documents have the following acl fields:
+- _lw_acl_ss_ - the list of principals that have access to the document.
+- _lw_deny_acl_ss_ - the list of principals that are denied access to the document.

 ## Testing the Query Security Trimming Stage
 After the connector run, the documents are ready for testing GST at query time.
 Configure the GST stage at the `Query Workbench -> Add a Stage` tab: